jcore92/ghostAPT/README.md

 Currently Known Bugs
 =====================================================================
-* Empty folders inside ghostAPT won't allow you to exit that folder.
-There will be a fix for this as soon as I get time to investigate the issue.
+* Will update this with outstanding bugs as I find them...

 Installation
 =====================================================================